 Get help if you need it

-Mental health is important, especially in university.
-Dealing with multiple workloads, deadlines and exams can take its toll.
+Mental health is important, especially at university.
+Dealing with multiple workloads, deadlines, and exams can take its toll.
 And with some universities cutting on-campus mental health services, despite their growing demand, the state of support for students with mental health issues is deeply worrying.

-While deadlines and exams can apply added stress, they may not be the root cause of anxiety or depression.
+While deadlines and exams can add stress, they may not be the root cause of anxiety or depression.
 Problems with family and relationships, money or alcohol and drug use can all play a significant role in your well-being.

 However, this doesn't mean you can't get help at university.
-Speak to someone you trust about how you are feeling, such as a friend, family member or tutor.
-Talking about how you feel is often the first step to resolving your problems.
+Speak to someone you trust about how you're feeling, such as a friend, family member, or tutor.
+Expressing how you feel is often the first step in resolving your problems.

 You may also seek help from a mental health adviser who may be able to refer you to student-led support groups or counselling provided by the university.
 If your depression becomes severe, you should speak to your GP, who may be able to offer treatment or refer you to a specialist.